Second Call-Out for Land-Based Capital Outdoor Early Learning Play Spaces at FNHA Head Start Sites:

-For complete information about the project, including a complete description, timelines, contacts and the application form itself, please see the Land-Based Project Application Form.
-For an example of what information to include in your application, see the Land-Based Project Sample Completed Application Form.
+For complete information about this project, including timelines, contacts and the application form itself, please see the Land-Based Capital Application Form and Webinar (March 1st).
+For an example of what information to include in your application, see pages 13 – 20 of the Land-Based Capital Application Form.

 Aboriginal Head Start On Reserve (AHSOR) is a program that supports activities focused on early childhood learning and development for First Nations children from birth to age six and their families.

 The goal of the program is to support activities that are designed and delivered by First Nations communities to meet their unique needs and priorities.

 Early life is critical to lifelong health.
 AHSOR focuses on early childhood development, in a culturally appropriate manner, to support the spiritual, emotional, intellectual and physical growth of a child.